coderamen666/srd-v3.5-md/spells/spells-m-o.md

 they are in a magnificent foyer with numerous chambers beyond.
 The atmosphere is clean, fresh, and warm.

-You can create any floor plan you desire to the limit of the spell's effect.
+You can create any floor plan you desire to the limit of the spell’s effect.
 The place is furnished and contains sufficient foodstuffs to serve a nine-course banquet to a dozen people per caster level.
 A staff of near-transparent servants (as many as two per caster level), liveried